Using NATS

 Multi-Tenancy

-NATS transport supports subject-based tenant isolation.
+The NATS transport supports two flavors of tenant isolation:

-Basic Multi-Tenancy
+Basic Multi-Tenancy (Subject Isolation)

 opts.UseNats("nats://localhost:4222")